rabbanishah/NaturesCall/README.md

 > **Note:**

 >  Node.js version 4.4.5 was used for development and testing.
 Newer versions have not been tested yet.
+Made to work with mobile phones on firefox browser.
+Chrome users can not share location to websites without SSL certificates.

 #### <i class="icon-cog"></i> Installation